isabella232/website-27/docs/reference/all/source/includes/_commands_skyctrl.md

 deviceController.getFeatureSkyController().sendFactoryReset();
 ```

-This command will request a factory reset from the SkyController 2. *The factory reset procedure implies an automatic reboot*, which will be done immediately after recieving this command.<br/>
+This command will request a factory reset from the SkyController. *The factory reset procedure implies an automatic reboot*, which will be done immediately after recieving this command.<br/>

 Result:<br/>
-The SkyController 2 will reboot, all settings will be reset to their default values.
-Products that were paired in factory will **NOT** lose this pairing.<br/>
+The SkyController will reboot, all settings will be reset to their default values.<br/>
+SkyController 2 that were paired in factory will **NOT** lose this pairing.<br/>
+SkyController 1 will lose **ALL** pairing, including factory ones.<br/>

 *Supported by <br/>*